Keep Wales Safe – stay home, save lives and only travel if your journey’s essential.

-You can view the Welsh Government’s local lockdown guidance here.
+You can read the Welsh Government’s guidance here.

-Stay safe - be a responsible traveller, plan ahead and don’t travel if you’re feeling unwell
+Stay safe - stay at home and only travel if it’s essential, plan ahead if you need to travel and don’t travel if you’re feeling unwell

 Avoid busy periods - try not to touch surfaces like buttons, doors or your face and try to avoid eating.